-In Applicant's SOR response, he admitted SOR ¶¶ 1.a through 1.I and 1.q.
+In Applicant's SOR response, he admitted SOR ¶ 1.h, and he denied the other SOR allegations.
 HE 3.
-He denied the other SOR allegations.
+He said he planned to file his state and federal tax returns for tax year 2010 as soon as he acquired W-2s from his employer.
+HE 3.
 Applicant's admissions are accepted as findings of fact.
 Additional findings of fact follow.